LIN3S/SymfonyStandard/README.md

 > If the process fails as soon as it finishes, it's because the database is not created.
 Run `php app/console doctrine:database:create` in order to create it.

-Then, *if you use a web server*, you should visit the [Symfony permissions section][20] of the installation documentation so your CLI user and web server user are allowed to write.
+After that, *if you use a web server*, you should visit the [Symfony permissions section][20] of the installation documentation so your CLI user and web server user are allowed to write.
+Also, if you are using Apache web server, consider renaming `.htaccess.dist` files located within `app`, `src` and `web` folders to `.htaccess` or create the proper server configuration to improve global performances.

 If you are willing to use LiipImagineBundle, create the needed folder
 ```